It’s not a condition,

 To begin with, we explore what’s happening now that’s triggering an earlier pain.
 If you have difficulty accessing your feelings, we’ll start there and practice that.
 If you’re completely disconnected from your body, we’ll bring you back in.
 Whichever stage you’re in, we’ll incorporate trance work (hypnotherapy) and subtle somatics (attachment re-patterning) to accelerate and deepen your inner resources.

 We aren’t just going to talk.
-We’re going to work.
-And practice.
+We’re going to practice.
+And learn.
 And heal.

 You might start by listening to my lecture on Healing the Abandonment Wound: A 5 Step Process.